Giants vs. Diamondbacks MLB Betting Odds, Trends & Prediction

 Giants vs. Diamondbacks MLB BETTING PREDICTION

 Take Arizona.
-The Giants are winless in their last five games following last night’s collapse (their second in back-to-back games).
-They’re also 18-46 in their last 64 road games, are 1-5 in their last six games played in the month of June and are 1-4 in their last five games when listed as the underdog.
-On the other side, the Diamondbacks are 5-2 in their last seven meetings with the Giants and are 10-3 in their last 13 games versus San Francisco at Chase Field, which includes a mark of 6-0 the last six times these rivals have met in Arizona.
+The Giants are now winless in their last six games, are 18-47 in their last 65 road games and are 1-6 in their last seven games played in the month of June.
+On the other side, the Diamondbacks are 4-1 in their last five games overall, are 6-2 in their last eight meetings with the Giants and are an 11-3 in their last 14 home games against San Francisco.